A royal porcelain manufactory transformed into a design hotel, where Prussian heritage meets Berlin minimalism.

 Where the hotel sits in Berlin

-The KPM stands on Englische Straße, in Charlottenburg-Ouest, a chic and calm residential neighbourhood.
-Charlottenburg Palace ten minutes on foot, Tiergarten twelve, Kurfürstendamm (shopping) fifteen.
+The KPM stands on Englische Straße, in Charlottenburg-West, a chic and quiet residential quarter.
+Charlottenburg Palace ten minutes' walk, Tiergarten twelve, Kurfürstendamm (shopping) fifteen.
 Sophie-Charlotte-Platz station (U2) 400 metres away, BER airport 35 minutes by taxi.
-The district is posh, tree-lined, very West Berlin, far from the bustle of Mitte or Kreuzberg.
+The quarter is posh, tree-lined, very Berlin-West, far from the bustle of Mitte or Kreuzberg.

 Good to know